Donald Trump Paid Just $750 In Federal Income Taxes — Is That Even Legal?

 $750 is an amount that someone could cover with the single $1,200 stimulus payment Congress gave Americans since the COVID-19 pandemic began in March.
 It could be covered by a little over a week of the boosted unemployment benefits provided by the CARES Act.
 It's leagues below what many Americans spent this year on medical costs.
 The NYT report notes that Trump paid zero federal income taxes for 11 years of the period between 2000 and 2017.

-The fact that the president, who is estimated to be worth $2.5 billion right now, has contributed so little to the tax base of the country he's running understandably feels like a slap in the face.
+The fact that the U.S. president, who is estimated to be worth $2.5 billion USD running understandably feels like a slap in the face.
 Trump's taxes may have involved a lot of creative accounting — he's currently undergoing an audit for a $72.9 million tax refund he claimed — but many of us are wondering, is this actually legal?

 Often, it is.
 It's mostly par for the course for wealthy Americans and businesses.
 While individuals may be subjected to audits that investigate whether their tax returns were prepared accurately, it's important to note that tax evasion and tax avoidance are very different things.
 Tax evasion is when someone lies about their income or some other number that they must report — for example, not including cash you earned on your tax return.
 Tax avoidance is the legal practice of utilizing any and all deductions, credits, and tax code loopholes to reduce the amount of income you are liable for.
 That doesn't mean Trump's tax avoidance is above-board; in fact, the NYT report lays out many ways that it may have been done improperly, including by paying family members like Ivanka hefty "consulting fees" that could be written off as business expenses.